PaulHBartley/mkproj/README.md

 # mkproj

 ## Overview
-This is a family of simple shell commands to aid in setting up a Python project folder.
+This is a family of simple shell commands for setting up a Python project folder.

 The family consists of three callable functions: